devshum/devshum.github.io/README.md

 ![English Demo](demo/english-demo.gif)

-This time I trained a mobile first markup with css-grid, next time I'll be making mobile first with floats(custom grid)
+This time I trained a mobile first markup with css-grid, next time I'll be making mobile first with floats(custom grid).

-The markup has good and adaptive photo galleries/navigations, especially the large one, with css grid I made that section very esily and with pleasure .
+The markup has good and adaptive photo galleries/navigations.
+The large gallery was created with css grid I made that section very esily thanks to css grid.

 *The design I took from the Internet.